dhirmadi/mwap/DEPLOYMENT.md

 - `package.json`: Contains build scripts
 - Heroku buildpack: heroku/nodejs

+The build process is fully automated and requires no setup scripts or local configuration:
+1. Heroku automatically sets up the environment
+2. The heroku-postbuild script builds the client and server
+3. The Procfile starts the application

-No local environment files or build configuration is needed.
+No local environment files, setup scripts, or manual configuration steps are needed.

 ### Troubleshooting